Grig84/ethics_fall2025/_casestudy/10_activity.md

 0 --> 2(Tree);
 2 --> 3(Death of Driver);
 ```
-In this scenario, the only difference is that the pedestrian did not make any descision to trust the car - only the driver did.
-Does that mean we should prioritize the person that didn't necesarily agree to autonomous vehicles?
+In this scenario, the only difference is that the pedestrian did not make any decision to trust the car - only the driver did.
+Does that mean we should prioritize the person that didn't necessarily agree to autonomous vehicles?
 Or is the driver more important, because it is their car?

 ## Scenario 3